nicky-nym/nicky-nym.github.io/pages/kinematic.md

 | 52 | 18.4
 |---

-> "Lifts also use a large amount of energy to run.
-For buildings that are largely served by lifts, you can add a rough figure of 5 to 15 per cent onto building energy running costs."[^roaf] &mdash; Susan Roaf

 > "In addition, there are higher operation and maintenance costs in taller buildings..."[^roaf] &mdash; Susan Roaf

 ### <a name="elevator"></a>(4.3) Elevator proposal